SCccc21/Knowledge-Enriched-DMI/README.md

 To calculate FID on the improved generator, use the `--improved_flag`.
 Omitting it will result in calculating FID for the GMI baseline model.

+---
+>**Important Note:** If you wish to execute these lines and reproduce my experiments, simply run the code provided for this assignment in the `Knowledge Enriched DMI.ipynb` file.
+Be sure to consult my documentation if you encounter any issues.
+>
+>Happy experimenting :)

 ## Reference
 <a id="1">[1]</a>